 The Meta description should be descriptive of the recipe, it should include your keyword, and it should entice the reader to click on the result.

 Check Your Work

 That’s a [crunch]wrap!
-You can check to see if your updates were successful by pasting in a URL for one of your posts into Google’s Structured Data Testing Tool.
-If there are no Errors and no Warnings, you should be good to go!
+You can check to see if your updates were successful by pasting in a URL for one of your posts into Google’s Rich Results Test.
+If there are no Errors and no Warnings in the Recipes area, you should be good to go!

 One thing to note is that Warnings won’t necessarily hurt you; a warning is just telling you that you’re not including a certain value that Google recommends.
 So if you’re not shooting recipe videos, you’ll have a warning for that.

 Errors, on the other hand, should be fixed immediately.
 You’ll get an error if you’re missing a required piece of information in your post.